mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 ## Example

-For more information about usage please refer to the [basic example](../examples/)
+To learn more about using the SDK, see the [basic example](../examples/)